Fortuna457/Fortuba457/README.md

 Hello, my name is Alejandro Castro Canalejo.

 I have completed a degree of microcomputer systems and networks.
-And right now, I'm studying web applications development.

-My objective is to be in a degree of hacking and cybersecurity.
+And right now, I'm studying web applications development, but my objective is to be in a degree of hacking and cybersecurity.

 My current level of English is B1, but at this momemnt I'm preparing for the B2.